11 Home Remedies For Vaginal Itching And Burning

 Incorporating garlic in your diet can also be useful.
 But do note that fresh garlic works more effectively against yeast than garlic powder.

 3. Use Tea Tree Oil

-Tea tree oil is that magical ingredient that works for yeast infections8, bacterial vaginosis9, as well as trichomonas.10 Bioactive compounds like terpinen-4-ol, alpha-terpineol, gamma-terpinene, and alpha-terpinene which are present in this essential oil are considered to be responsible for its antifungal, antibacterial, and antiprotozoal properties.
+Tea tree oil is that magical ingredient that works for yeast infections,8 bacterial vaginosis,9 and trichomonas.10 Bioactive compounds like terpinen-4-ol, alpha-terpineol, gamma-terpinene, and alpha-terpinene which are present in this essential oil are considered to be responsible for its antifungal, antibacterial, and antiprotozoal properties.

 4. Use Boric Acid

 Boric acid capsules can be used as suppositories for treating recurring bacterial vaginosis as well as yeast infections.
 These have a strong antimicrobial action.
 However, do keep in mind that this is not a suitable remedy if you’re pregnant.12

 How to use: Fill a gelatin capsule with around 600 mg of boric acid powder.
 Insert a capsule in your vagina each night and remove it in the morning for 2 weeks.
 You can continue to use boric acid suppositories twice a week for preventive purposes after your infection clears.
 However, it’s best to get a doctor’s recommendation to see how long this should be done.13